trendschau/gsc-api-wrapper/README.md

 * Go to  https://console.developers.google.com.
 * There you have to create a project if you don't have it already
 * Enable the 'Google Search Console API'
-* Create 'Service account key' (json format).
+* Create a 'Service account key' and download the keyfile in json format.
-* Add this keyfile to your project root.

 ## Add service account to your gsc-account